jacksmedia/guide1/docs/basics/staking.md

 ## How To Stake

-When you own ATOM or ALGO you receive rewards directly into your wallet every few weeks, as people and apps use these blockchains.
+When you own CELO (or ATOM, or ALGO, or other tokens I've not yet heard of) you receive rewards directly into your wallet every few weeks, as people and apps use these blockchains.
 Yet it's not just these cryptos that make up DeFi.
 Most blockchains allow for smart contracts, so most blockchains have DeFi tools now.
 The examples below are from HarmonyONE, a stupendous Ethereum clone that is 1000x cheaper to use.

 Locking up funds is called "providing liquidity" and is a cool technique for making money with money that anyone can learn.
+Only Step 1 is required, but Step 2 is highly suggested.

 ### 1. Providing (Adding) Liquidity

 Gluing two crypto tokens together creates a public investment tool called a *Liquidity Pool token*.
+Do this at the **Trade > Liquidity** section of any DEX such as [Sushiswap](https://sushi.com), [Pancakeswap.finance](https://pancakeswap.finance/liquidity), [Mochiswap](https://harmony.mochiswap.io/liquidity), [SpookySwap](https://spookyswap.finance/add).
+Those are 4 different decentralised exchanges (DEXs), one per blockchain (Ethereum, Binance, Harmony, Fantom, respectively) yet you can see how their layouts and UX all match because the feature of providing liquidity is the same regardless of crypto.

 ![Trust Wallet Tutorial Step 3,1](../../static/img/lp1.png)